 Through a mixture of theory and practical course work, learn to:

-Read and interpret technical documents
+read and interpret technical documents

-Select correct vehicle manufacturing materials
+select correct vehicle manufacturing materials

-Plan, mark out and cut products
+plan, mark out and cut products

-Use specialist manufacturing techniques
+use specialist manufacturing techniques

-Manufacture and assemble products
+manufacture and assemble products.

 Gain practical experience and develop specialist skills that give you an advantage in the job market.

-Real-world experience with your employer
+Gain on-the-job experience with your employer.

-Eligibility to apply for a trade licence
+Eligibility to apply for a trade licence.

-This course requires evidence of previous experience or study before you can enrol
+This course requires evidence of previous experience or study before you can enrol.

 To be prepared for this course, we recommend that you have:

-Literacy and numeracy skills at a Year 10 or equivalent level
+literacy and numeracy skills at a Year 10 or equivalent level

-Confidence working at heights and in confined spaces
+willingness to work at heights and in confined spaces

-An intermediate level of fitness to manage the physical demands of the role
+an intermediate level of fitness to manage the physical demands of the role

-Some experience in handling tools and equipment
+some experience in handling tools and equipment.

 Our graduates go onto roles like: